 How is alcoholic liver disease diagnosed?

 A doctor may suspect that you have liver problems from your symptoms and from a physical examination.
 (For example, they may detect that your liver is enlarged, or that you are retaining fluid.)
 They may especially think of liver problems as a cause of your symptoms if you have a history of heavy alcohol drinking.
 Some tests may be done:

 - Blood tests may show abnormal liver function.

 - An ultrasound scan may show that you have a damaged liver.

-- To confirm the diagnosis, a biopsy (small sample) of the liver may be taken to be looked at under the microscope.
-(See separate leaflet called Liver Biopsy for details.)
-The scarring of the liver caused by cirrhosis, or the typical features of liver cells with alcoholic hepatitis can be seen on a biopsy sample.
+- To confirm the diagnosis, a small sample (biopsy) of the liver may be taken to be looked at under the microscope.
+The 'scarring' of the liver caused by liver damage (cirrhosis), or the typical features of liver cells with alcoholic hepatitis can be seen on a biopsy sample.

 What is the treatment for alcoholic liver disease?

 For all types of liver disease caused by alcohol, you should stop drinking alcohol completely.
 Also, you may be referred to a dietician to review your diet.
 This is because many people who drink heavily do not eat properly and need advice on getting back into eating a healthy diet.
 Vitamin supplements may be prescribed for a while.

 - If you have fatty liver, or alcoholic hepatitis which is not severe, you should fully recover from these conditions if you stop drinking alcohol.